5 Segmentation

 YOZ51B6A2QMB gen_Y dist_Secondary income_med h s

 Now that we have all discrete variables, we can take our preparation a step further and dummy-code our variables.
 Once again, there are several ways to do this.
-The psych package has a function that I use.
-This is another frustrating thing about R. In Python, you must implement your encoder to do this the same way every time.
+The psych package has a function that I tend to use.
+This is another frustrating thing about R. In Python, unless you implement your own encoder, you will likely always do this the exact same way every time.

 #-----------------------------------------------------------------